 Robin’s interests include teaching poetry writing, arts collaboration, 20th and 21st century poetics, forms of poetry, the prose poem, the musical elements of poetry, poetry book manuscript development, anthology development, and coaching poetry and prose reading presentations.

-Robin is available for poetry readings, which she sometimes performs with a little music, book signings, panels, master classes, individual conferences, poetry book manuscript consultations, and K-12 teacher workshops.
-For details, contact Robin at email@example.com.
+Robin is available for poetry readings, which she sometimes performs with a little music or projected images, book signings, panels, master classes, individual conferences, poetry book manuscript consultations, and K-12 teacher workshops.
+For details, contact Robin at firstname.lastname@example.org.